-During the Year, the Audit Committee has reviewed the audited consolidated financial statements of the Group for the year ended 31 December 2022 and has met with the independent auditor, Pricewaterhousecoopers.
+During the Year, the Audit Committee has reviewed the unaudited consolidated financial statements of the Group for the six months ended 30 June 2023 and the audited consolidated financial statements of the Group for the year ended 31 December 2023 and has met with the independent auditor, PwC SG.
 The Audit Committee has also discussed matters with respect to the accounting policies and practices adopted by the Company and internal control with senior management members of the Company.
 The Audit Committee reviewed the Company's policies and practices on corporate governance.
 The Audit Committee has conducted review of the risk management and internal control systems, and the effectiveness of the issuer's internal audit function.
 Please see the disclosure the section headed "Internal Control and Risk Management" of this report for further information.